psychemedia/sin-eater-resources/notes-and-queries.md

 religious or quasi-religious environment.

-The ceremony of sin-eating as it was formerly

-ractised in Scotland is described at p.
+The ceremony of sin-eating as it was formerly practised in Scotland is described at p.
 60 of Mr.
 Phiselton Dyer’s ‘Domestic Folk-lore.’
 If my memory serves me, there is a good deal of infor- mation on this subject in ‘The Golden Bough,’ by